 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of jewelry retailer Blue Nile
+What: Shares of online jeweler Blue Nile

 Interested in more info on Blue Nile?
 Add it to your watchlist.